Graham Street

 About This Project

 The people in the Graham neighborhood represent many cultures and spoken languages.
 Many generations have lived in this area for decades and new residents continue to make it their home.
 It's a place where people work, play, learn, practice faith, and build community.
-A decade ago, this community ushered in a commitment for a major civic investment—a new light rail station at MLK and Graham—which Sound Transit has recently announced will be complete by 2031.
+A decade ago, the Graham community came together to envision the growth and change they wanted for their neighborhood with light rail on the horizon.
 Building on several investments from our Equitable Development Initiative (EDI), cultural institutions and community organizations are anchoring in place as they prepare for the changes ahead.
 These EDI investments make it even more important that station area planning reflects and strengthens the City’s long-term commitment to anti-displacement and equitable growth.

 The Graham Street Station Area Plan aims to reflect the priorities of people who live and work in the Graham neighborhood.
 We look forward to connecting with you!